paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/reliability_assessment_phased_missions.md

 ```
 ````

-The phase algebra rules in [Table 4.8](syst_table4_8) are applied for phase 2 and the following is obtained:
+The phase algebra rules in {numref}`syst-table4-8` are applied for phase 2 and the following is obtained:

 (syst_equation4_43)=
 ````{admonition} Equation